Cinzia Solari

 Additional Information

-Dr. Solari's most recent book with Smitha Radhakrishnan, The Gender Order of Neoliberalism (Polity Press 2023) is winner of the 2024 Immanuel Wallerstein Book Award, Political Economy of the World System Section (PEWS) of the American Sociological Association (ASA).
-The book argues that our Western understandings of neoliberalism do not travel well because we have only acknowledged one of neoliberalism's pre-histories, liberalism, and we must recover socialism and post-colonialism which also shaped the transnational networks that "cooked up" neoliberalism and our current world order.
+Dr. Solari’s most recent book with Smitha Radhakrishnan, The Gender Order of Neoliberalism (Polity Press 2023), argues that our Western understandings of neoliberalism do not travel well because we have only acknowledged one of neoliberalism’s pre-histories: liberalism.
+The authors contend that we must also recover socialism and post-colonialism, which shaped the transnational networks that “cooked up” neoliberalism and our current world order.
 Placing three world regions in conversation—the US, the former Soviet Union, and South and Southeast Asia—reveals that gender is foundational to making the neoliberal global order work.
 The erasure of collective transnational organizing, and particularly the erasure of the Soviet Union from our collective knowledge, has made it seem there is nothing outside neoliberalism.
 The authors show that templates for feminist imaginings of an anti-capitalist, anti-racist world already exist and must be recovered to create a fairer future.
+This book has received the 2024 Immanuel Wallerstein Award from the ASA’s Political Economy of World Systems Section.
+It has also been recognized with Honorable Mentions from both the ASA Section on the Sociology of Sex and Gender’s 2025 Distinguished Book Award and the ASA Section on Marxist Sociology’s 2025 Paul Sweezy Book Award.

-Dr. Solari's first book, On the Shoulders of Grandmothers: Gender, Migration, and Post-Soviet Nation-State Building, won the 2020 Mirra Komavrsky Book Award from the Eastern Sociological Society (ESS).
-Through in-depth interviews and ethnographic work with migrant grandmothers caring for the elderly in Italy and California and their adult children in Ukraine, On the Shoulders of Grandmothers investigates how migrant grandmothers built the "new" Ukraine from the outside in through transnational networks.
-By comparing the experiences of individual migrants in two different migration patterns—one a post-Soviet "exile" of individual women to Italy and the other an "exodus" of families to the United States—Dr. Solari exposes the production of new gendered capitalist economics and nationalisms that precariously place Ukraine between Europe and Russia with implications for the global world order.
-This global ethnography illuminates the larger context of Russia's invasion of Ukraine in February 2022.
+Dr. Solari’s first book, On the Shoulders of Grandmothers: Gender, Migration, and Post-Soviet Nation-State Building, won the 2020 Mirra Komavrsky Book Award from the Eastern Sociological Society (ESS).
+Drawing on in-depth interviews and extensive ethnographic work with migrant grandmothers caring for the elderly in Italy and California and their adult children in Ukraine, this book investigates how migrant grandmothers helped build the “new” Ukraine from the outside in through transnational networks.
+By comparing two distinct migration patterns—one a post-Soviet “exile” of individual women to Italy, the other an “exodus” of families to the United States—Dr. Solari exposes the creation of new gendered capitalist economies and nationalisms that precariously position Ukraine between Europe and Russia, with broader implications for the global world order.
+This global ethnography offers critical context for understanding Russia’s invasion of Ukraine in February 2022.